HRAshton/TelegramDataStorage/README.md

 ## Limitations:

-- The data size of the result JSON string should be less than 20MB.
+- The data size of the data JSON string should be less than 20MB (limitation of Telegram file size).
+- The size of all key-messageId pairs should be less than 256 characters (limitation of the channel description).
+- Commas and semicolons are not allowed in the data keys (they are used as separators).
+- The library does not support multiple data with the same key.